Kalki: Regional traditions

+According to the traditional narrative of the shrine, the goddess was originally a maiden named Trikuta, who is considered an incarnation of Tridevi, During the Treta Yuga, she performed intense penance to win the avatar Rama as her husband.
+Because Rama was already devoted to his wife Sita, he declined but promised to marry Vaishno Devi during his future incarnation as Kalki in the Kali Yuga.
+According to this belief, Vaishno Devi currently resides in the cave on Trikuta mountain, where she awaits Kalki's arrival.

 Development

 While there is no mention of Kalki in the Vedic literature, the epithet "Kalmallkinam", meaning "Brilliant Remover Of Darkness", is found in the Vedic Literature for Rudra (later Shiva), has been interpreted to be "Forerunner Of Kalki".

 Kalki appears for the first time in the great war epic Mahabharata.
 The mention of Kalki in the Mahabharata occurs only once, over the verses 3.188.85–3.189.6.
 The Kalki incarnation is found in the Maha Puranas such as Vishnu Purana, Matsya Purana, and the Bhagavata Purana.
 However, the details relating the Kalki mythologies are divergent between the epic and the Puranas, as well as within the Puranas.

 In the Mahabharata, according to Hiltebeitel, Kalki is an extension of the Parashurama incarnation legend, where a Brahmin warrior destroys Kshatriyas who were abusing their power to spread chaos, evil, and the persecution of the powerless.
 The epic character of Kalki restores dharma, restores justice in the world, but does not end the cycle of existence.
 The Kalkin section in the Mahabharata is present in the Markandeya section.
 There, states Luis Reimann, can "hardly be any doubt that the Markandeya section is a late addition to the epic.
 Making Yudhishthira ask a question about conditions at the end of Kali and the beginning of Krta — something far removed from his own situation — is merely a device for justifying the inclusion of this subject matter in the epic."